 - 1 tsp maple syrup

-- While the bacon is cooking, whisk mustard, maple syrup, oil, vinegar and salt (if desired) in a small bowl to make the dressing.
+- While the bacon is cooking, whisk mustard, maple syrup, oil, vinegar and salt (if needed) in a small bowl to make the dressing.
+Adjust ingredients to taste.

 - Cook the eggs using your preferred method.
 I recommend poached or soft boiled, followed by sunny side up or easy over.